-- LED On Mode (Built-in White LED Modules Only) In this mode, white LED light will always be on. - Light On Mode (Built-in IR LED Modules Only) In this mode, IR LED lights will always be on. - Light Off Mode (Built-in IR LED Modules Only) In this mode, IR LED lights will always be off.
+- LED On Mode (Built-in White LED Modules Only) - In this mode, white LED light will always be on. - Light On Mode (Built-in IR LED Modules Only)

+Light Off Mode (Built-in IR LED Modules Only)

+In this mode, IR LED lights will always be on.